 Hawai'i Volcanoes National Park

-Elevation Gain: 165 feet
+Elevation Gain: 300’

-Overview: Literally meaning "hairy hill," this is a nice hike along an interpretive trail to the top of an old Pu'u that is now overgrown with rainforest.
-The top of the Pu'u can be a good vantage point on Pu'u ʻŌʻō, the current eruption site, especially at night or with binoculars or a telephoto lens.
-Don't confuse this Pu'u with another of the same name along the Saddle Road in the High Country.
+Pu'u Huluhulu means "hairy hill" because it is old enough to be overgrown by foliage (and therefore looks 'hairy' when viewed from afar).
+This is a nice hike along an interpretive trail to the top of an old cinder cone that is now overgrown with rainforest.
+With good weather, the top of the Pu'u can be a good vantage point on Pu'u ʻŌʻō, the current eruption site, especially at night or with binoculars or a telephoto lens.
+This hike crosses lava from Mauna Ulu's 1969-1974 eruption.